GNNs for Computer Vision: Scene Graphs and Beyond

 Application 5: Object Detection with Region-Relation Reasoning

-Relation networks for object detection (Hu et al., 2018): detect objects and then refine detection scores by aggregating context from nearby objects.
-A car near a road is more likely a car than the same bounding box in a forest.
+Relation networks for object detection (Hu et al., 2018): detect objects, then refine each detection using context from the others.
+A box that looks marginally like a car is more plausible next to a road than in the middle of a forest.

 GNN over detected regions: